ViennaTools/ViennaPS/examples/surfaceChemistry/README.md

-ViennaPS reads the compiled form in C++ (`psChemicalMechanismIO.hpp`), and that is the *only* reader: the Python driver hands the same data to the same reader through `ps.ChemicalMechanism.fromJSON`, so there is one implementation of the format, not one per language.
-Every file carries a `schemaVersion`, and a reader that does not know the version refuses the file rather than guessing.
+ViennaPS reads the compiled form in C++ (`psChemicalMechanismIO.hpp`), and that is the *only* reader: the Python driver hands the same data to the same reader through `ps.ChemicalMechanism.fromJSON`, so there is one implementation of the format, one shared by both languages.
+Every file carries a `schemaVersion`, and a reader refuses any version it recognises as later than its own.

-## What each reaction file demonstrates
+## The capability each reaction file demonstrates

 | file | what it shows | where the numbers come from |
 |---|---|---|